sf-inc/xp_storage/README.md

   alt="Requires Fabric API"
   width="149" height="50" />

-Now three XP Books are available with different amounts of experience that you can store into it!
-Respectively 30, 42 and 69 levels for XP Book I, II, and III

-**IMPORTANT!** Invert the damage system in last update, check out the changelog for more information!

-## Controls
+## Description

+In this mod, you can craft XP Books in order to store your experience and save it from a coming death.
+After storing it, you can retrieve your experience back in two different ways: same way that you stored it OR you can brew the experience of the XP Book with the brewing stand in order to create special Experience Bottles that can give you even more experience.

+* **XP Book recipe:** 1 book (of course, it's a book), 3 lapis lazuli (it stores experience so lapis needed makes senses), and 1 diamond (it's quite powerful and precious so still makes senses)
+* **XP Book upgrade recipe:** you can upgrade the book so that it can store more experience.
+Same recipe but replace the book with your XP Book and the diamond with either a netherite ingot or a nether star (depending on your current XP Book level)
-* Right click: store the maximum amount of your experience in the book.
+* **Store experience:** Store the maximum amount of your experience in the book by ***right clicking***.
 If you have more experience than the maximum amount, you will keep the remaining experience
+* **Retrieve experience:**
-* Right click while sneaking: get the experience stored in the book
+  * Get the exact amount of experience stored in the book by ***right clicking while sneaking***
-* XP Book recipe: 1 book (of course, it's a book), 3 lapis lazuli (it stores experience so lapis needed makes senses), and 1 diamond (it's quite powerful and precious so still makes senses)
-* **NEW:** you can now upgrade the book so that it can store more experience!
-Same recipe but replace the book with your XP Book and the diamond with either a netherite ingot or a nether star (depending on the XP Book level)
+  * Take 100 of experience stored in the book and put a random percentage of it between 85% and 130% for each
+    ***mundane potions*** placed in the brewing stand

 ## FAQ